docknetwork/api-docs/source/index.html.md

 ```

 To create a registry, you have to create a `policy` object for which a DID is needed.
 It is advised that the DID is registered on the chain first.
-Otherwise, someone can look at the registry a register the DID, thus controlling the registry.
+Otherwise, someone can look at the registry and register the DID, thus gaining control of the registry.

 <aside class="warning">
 This operation counts towards your monthly transaction limits for each successful call